RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/objects.md

  - class name: ssIcePlane
  - attributes: none

+For a nice guide to make frozen lakes, see this video by ShyWizard:

+{% include video.html title="Seasons mod icePlane FS17" id="fqG8NeWQMF8" duration="45M46S" date="2017-10-24T10:00:00+01:00" %}

 ## Notes

 Seasons disables colission masks when hiding the objects, unlike the vanilla admirers.
 Note however that this does not work when using an admirer on a transform group containing nodes with colissions.